+2265; 3365; 4465 Special Topics in Chemistry

+4 credits

-2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Chemistry 4 credits The study of a selected topic in the discipline.
+The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

+2295; 3395; 4495; Internships in Chemistry

+0-4 credits

-2295; 2296; 3395; 3396; 4495; 4496 Internships in Chemistry 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Chemistry 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

+2298; 3398; 4498 Independent Studies in Chemistry

+0-4 credits

+Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

+CLASSICAL CIVILIZATIONS

-Classical Civilizations Associate Professor D. Evergates.
+Associate Professor D. Evergates.

 Areas of particular teaching interest: Professor Evergates: Greek and Roman history, literature, archaeology.
 No major is offered in this field.
 A minor in Classical Civilizations is available through the Department of History.
 See the History section for required courses.
-Communication Professor Sapora; Associate Professors Lemieux (Department Chair) and Meyer; Assistant Professor Slade; Adjunct Lecturers Brannon, Villani, Flaherty, Pilachowski, and Beck-Shoup.
-Areas of particular teaching interest: Professor Sapora: linguistics, film history and criticism; Professor Lemieux: interpersonal communication, health communication, quantitative research methods; Professor Meyer: gender communication, language and discourse, intercultural communication; Professor Slade: television and film production, script writing, and film analysis.
+COMMUNICATION Professor Sapora; Associate Professors Lemieux (Department Chair) and Meyer; Assistant Professors Slade and Vance; Adjunct Lecturers Brannon, Villani, Pilachowski, and Beck-Shoup.
+Areas of particular teaching interest: Professor Sapora: linguistics, film history and criticism; Professor Lemieux: interpersonal communication, health communication, quantitative research methods; Professor Meyer: gender communication, language and discourse, intercultural communication; Professor Slade: television and film production, script writing, and film analysis; Professor Vance: popular culture, critical theory, rhetorical analysis and criticism.
 The discipline of Communication attempts to explain how messages arise from change, enable choice, and bind communicators together in relationships.
 The communication paradigm provides explanations for a wide range of social phenomena evident in mediated and interpersonal events.
 The faculty's objective is to graduate seniors who are well trained in thought and argument, who can view problems from many points of view and negotiate common solutions, who can express themselves clearly and with conviction in writing and in speech, and who have spent time contemplating the nature of communication-in short, graduates who understand what communication is and who can themselves communicate well.
 Other Educational Options in Communication: Minors in Communication, Film and Video Studies.
-Please see the Dual Major section starting on page 190 for dual majors with Art, English, Foreign Languages, Sociology, or Theatre Arts.
+Please see the Dual Major section for dual majors with Art, English, Foreign Languages, Sociology, or Theatre Arts.
+Please see the Education section under Curriculum in this catalog for teacher certification requirements in Communication.
 Departmental Honors Awarding of honors is determined by the Communication Department faculty.
 All courses are four credits unless otherwise noted.
 BASIC MAJOR (44 HRS.)
-COM 1102 Interpersonal Communication COM 1103 Mass Communication COM 2203 Quantitative Research Methods (2 cr.)
-COM 2204 Qualitative Research Methods (2 cr.)
-STA 2215 Elementary Statistics for Social Science COM 4594 Senior Seminar Three additional four-credit courses in Communication at the 3000 level or above.
+COM 1102 Interpersonal Communication COM 1103 Mass Communication COM 2203 Quantitative Research Methods COM 2204 Qualitative Research Methods COM 4594 Senior Seminar Three additional four-credit courses in Communication at the 3000 level or above.
 Internships do not apply.
 Three courses chosen from:

+BUA 2209 Principles of Marketing BUA 2210 Ethics and Business

 COM 1110 Public Speaking

 COM 2250 Television Production

-ENG 2204 Journalism II
+COM 2265 Computer Video Editing

+COM 2266 Internet Communication Skills

+ENG 2205 Media Ethics

 ENG 2207 Creative Writing - Fiction

 ENG 2208 Advanced Composition

 ENG 2212 Professional Communication

-ENG 3307 Writing in Digital

-Environments

-STA 2216 Statistical Methods
+PHI 1102 Critical Thinking

 THE 1113 Acting

-THE 3328 Playwriting
+THE 1117 Group Process in Interactive

+Theatre

 MINOR IN COMMUNICATION (24 HRS.)

 COM 1102 Interpersonal Communication

 COM 1103 Mass Communication

 COM 1110 Public Speaking

-COM 2203 Quantitative Research Methods (2 cr.)
+COM 2203 Quantitative Research Methods

-COM 2204 Qualitative Research Methods (2 cr.)
+COM 2204 Qualitative Research Methods

-STA 2215 Elem.
-Statistics for Social Science One additional four-credit course in

-Communication at the 3000 level or above.
+One additional four-credit course in Communication at the 3000 level or above.
 Internships do not apply.

 MINOR IN FILM AND VIDEO STUDIES (24 HRS.)

 COM 2250 Television Production

 COM 3330 Film Analysis

 Plus two courses from: